-Insurance provides selected coverage for the accidental loss of asset value.
+Insurance provides selected coverage for the accidental loss of or damage to assets.

 Generally, government infrastructure is not insured against disasters because relief is provided from the Disaster Fund through National Treasury.
-The municipality can however elect to insure certain infrastructure risks, though approval must be obtained from the Council.
-The CFO must conduct a risk assessment of all assets and after considering the risks involved, report to Council, which assets must be insured.
-The risk assessment must be based on a loss probability analysis and if there is no capacitywithin the municipality to conduct the analysis, the CFO should be authorised to obtain external professional assistance.
+The municipality can however elect to insure certain infrastructure risks, though approval must be obtained from the City Manager.
+When necessary the CFO must conduct a risk assessment of all assets and after considering the risks involved, report to the City Manager, which assets must be insured.
+The risk assessment must be based on a loss probability analysis and if there is no capacity within the municipality to conduct the analysis, the CFO should be authorised to obtain external professional assistance.